 Using a soft scrub sponge, wash the wok with some soapy water to remove any dust or foreign particles.
 Rinse with clean water.

 - Dry the wok

-Dry your wok by either using a paper towel or a regular cloth towel.
-You can put your work on the gas stove to ensure it is well dried.
+Dry your wok using either a paper towel or a regular cloth towel.
+You can put your work on the gas stove to ensure it is well-dried.

 - Cover the handles